 To learn more, refer to the resources below:

 Industry Applications for Conversational AI

-Call centers are one area where conversational AI can be beneficial in the telecom business.
-They are at the industry’s backbone, handling an average of 2B hours of phone calls daily.
+Call centers are the telecom industry’s backbone, handling an average of 2 billion hours of phone calls daily.
 Enabling agents at these call centers will save both time and money.
-Businesses that integrate conversational AI can help assist these agents with real-time recommendations and insights.
-For instance, by using Automatic Speech Recognition (ASR, one can transcribe the customer phone calls in real-time, analyze them and route to the appropriate person to assist in resolving the query.
+Businesses that integrate conversational AI can assist call center agents with real-time recommendations and insights.
+For instance, by using ASR, customer calls can be transcribed in real time, analyzed, and routed to the appropriate person to assist in resolving the query.
 Additionally, organizations can use these generated transcriptions to understand customer’s sentiment.

-Unified Communications as a Service (UCaaS) offers a wide range of applications and services in the cloud for communication and collaboration.
+Unified communications as a service (UCaaS) offers a wide range of applications and services in the cloud for communication and collaboration.
 One of the key areas in which UCaaS solutions are used is audio and video conferencing.
-Speech recognition and neural machine translation can be used in video conferencing apps to generate meeting notes and translation in real-time, allowing for smoother conversations with regional speakers.
+Speech recognition and neural machine translation can be used in video conferencing apps to generate meeting notes and translation in real time, allowing for smoother conversations with regional speakers.
 Companies can also incorporate virtual assistants into their web conferencing applications to help with scheduling and facilitating meetings.